-Earlier this year, actor Leonardo DiCaprio announced a $43 million contribution to the islands—an effort in partnership with the organization Re:wild to increase conservation and protections for the popular tourist destination.
+Last year, actor Leonardo DiCaprio announced a $43 million contribution to the islands—an effort in partnership with the organization Re:wild to increase conservation and protection for the popular tourist destination.
 As part of the campaign, the Oscar winner lent his social media accounts to the cause, inviting a wildlife veterinarian and island restoration expert to educate his followers on the importance of the Galápagos.

 Why are the Galápagos Islands important?